Skip to content

 WiFi speeds vs. internet speeds

 WiFi speeds refer to the rate at which data transfers over a WiFi network.
 They are influenced by factors such as router-to-device distance, network congestion and signal obstructions.
 By contrast, internet speed refers to the data transfer rate to and from the internet.
-Internet speeds are influenced by factors such as the provider’s internet plan and the type of internet connection used.
+Internet speeds are influenced by factors such as the ISPs, the internet plan and the type of device accessing the internet.

 Types of internet connection